tsoukase/Greek-AADE-myDATA-Client-for-Doctors/README.md

 1) suitable only for Doctors/Physicians that operate in Greece (Invoice type: category1_3-E3_561_003)

-2) use of myDATA REST API (current v1.0.10) as published [here](https://www.aade.gr/en/mydata/technical-specifications-versions-mydata)
+2) use of myDATA REST API as published [here](https://www.aade.gr/en/mydata/technical-specifications-versions-mydata)

-3) works either in testing or production mode (needs editing the file)
+3) works in production or testing mode (needs editing the file)

-4) Supports: sending, retrieval based on filters, canceling and printing of Invoices
+4) supports: sending, retrieval, canceling, printing and filtering of Invoices

-5) QR-image is shown on Invoice (MyDATA generates QR-code only once, at invoice send, and not at retrival)
+5) QR-image is shown on Invoice

-6) Only Linux is supported (HELP to extend to Windows welcome)
+6) Only Linux is supported

 ### BEFORE running, edit/set variables in file myDATA.py:
 - 'isTesting' = 0 (testing) | 1 (production)